maansaake/arbiter/README.md

 ## Monitoring

-arbiter approaches system monitoring in a black box manner.
+Arbiter approaches system monitoring in a black box manner.
 The following monitoring methods are available with arbiter's built in monitoring tools:

  1. CPU
  2. Memory